JooHyunPark-JP/CurrencyConverter/README.md

 - If you want to use your own API key from the **Exchangerate-API** website:
   1. Get your own API key.
   2. In Android Studio, go to **local.properties**.
   3. Replace the value of `currencyApiKey` with your own key.

+## ScreenShot